squid-cache/squid-cache.github.io/SquidFaq/InterceptionProxy.rst

 <!> You don't need to use IP Filter on FreeBSD.
 Use the built-in ''ipfw'' feature instead.
 See the FreeBSD subsection below.

 ===== Install IP Filter =====
-First, get and install the [http://coombs.anu.edu.au/ipfilter/ IP Filter package].
+First, get and install the [[http://coombs.anu.edu.au/ipfilter/|IP Filter package]].

 ===== Configure ipnat =====
 Put these lines in {{{/etc/ipnat.rules}}}: